 How to Find A Chocolate Lab

 There are two main ways of bringing a chocolate Labrador retriever into your life.
 And many people will tell you that the very best way, is to rescue a dog from a shelter or dog’s home.
-The other way, is to buy a chocolate Lab puppy and raise him yourself.
-I can’t tell you which is right for your own family, though I will say that it is not as clear cut an issue as some will tell you.
+The other way, is to buy a chocolate Lab puppy and raise them yourself.
 If you want to go the puppy route, then you’ll find my book Choosing The Perfect Puppy a helpful guide.
 There are pros and cons to both rescuing an older dog and raising your own puppy, I go into these in some detail in The Labrador Handbook.

 It may well depend on what stage of life your family is at and on how experienced you are with dogs in general, and with Labradors in particular.
-You can buy both books from Amazon by following links above.
-If you do, The Labrador Site will receive a small commission which is greatly appreciated and won’t affect the cost to you!
 If rescuing appeals to you, and you are ready for the challenges and the many benefits of giving a dog a new lease of life, there are plenty of rescue societies that specialise in Labradors.

 Rescuing a Chocolate Labrador

 The first step is to make contact with your local Labrador Rescue.
 Most rescues don’t rehome dogs outside their own ‘catchment area’.
 Rescuing can be a wonderful and fulfilling way of bringing a lovely brown retriever into your life, so do consider it thoroughly.
-You can find lots more information here: Is a rescue Labrador right for you and here The right dog for you- Puppy or Rescue?
+You can find lots more information here: Labrador Rescue and Rehoming and here Bringing Home A Rescue Dog.

 Buying a Chocolate Lab Puppy